vampirefrog/motu/README.md

 There is also a DKMS file for Arch linux.

-Install on Debian based distro's
+Install on Debian based distros
 --------------------------------

 A script has been added by darkQ to build a debian package with an adapted DKMS file.